masterzen/blog/_posts/2020-05-25-designing-a-keyboard-part2.md

 * I fixed the passive components footprints to be 0805 instead of 1206, based on a previous design I made.
 Those are still easy to hand-solder, but leave more empty space around the MCU to route signals.
 * The MCU placement and matrix connection schema is now correct.
 I forgot that it will be under the PCB and thus everything is mirrored.
+* Thanks to Druz who discovered there was a mismatch between the reset button in the electronic schema and the footprint

 ## Preamble